Medical Device Software Development Handbook

 Medical software must comply with HIPPA.
 Here are the factors that determine if the software for your medical device needs to be compliant with HIPAA.

 Manufacturers of medical devices conduct verification and validation testing to make sure their products adhere to the specified design inputs and user requirements.
-Cybersecurity and HIPAA compliance are no different, and both must be taken into account while designing software.
+Cybersecurity and HIPAA compliance are not entirely different, and both must be taken into account while designing software.
 Software must be subjected to verification and validation testing by manufacturers to guarantee that it complies with HIPAA regulations.

 According to HIPAA standards, patient data is safeguarded and the organizations that store it have procedures in place to safeguard patient data in the event of any data breaches or threats.
 By validating and verifying their software against realistically predicted data dangers, manufacturers share responsibility for ensuring data protection.